oh-facts/y3k-8/readme.md

 # Y3k-8
+### v0.0.1

 Name is placeholder.
 This is an 8 bit emulator.
-I am currently working on the assembler.
 All programs will be made in my own assembly.
 It will probably borrow ideas from assembly and other emulators I have seen.

+Atm I am working on improving the parser.
+Once its better, I will add more instructions and sys calls and devices.

 I will eventually make a custom C like language for the emulator, then make an OS with it.